BiotrAIn-community/BiotrAIn-virtual/README.md

 5. Deliver AI contents with best teaching/learning practices in biological research.

+##Clarification Note

+This course is the virtual version of two previous in-person editions: an initial "Pilot course" and a second edition "Hub and Spokes".
+This third edition has been redesigned as a fully open, online course to reach the broader scientific community across Latin America.

+As you progress through the course, you may encounter activities or learning resources that were originally designed for face-to-face training.
+While some of these activities may not be fully applicable in an individual, self-paced online setting, we have intentionally retained them to encourage their reuse in future training initiatives (maybe by you).
+Our goal is to support instructors, facilitators, and researchers throughout Latin America in adapting and reusing these high-quality educational materials for their own artificial intelligence training activities.

+We appreciate your understanding and hope this context explains why certain activities may appear to have a group-oriented format.
+Preserving these materials is part of our commitment to increasing their long-term reusability and maximizing the impact of the resources developed by experts from across Latin America.

+We hope these materials inspire and support future AI training efforts in the life sciences and contribute to strengthening the regional scientific community.

 ## More info

 Publication (pre-print): [Molina-Mora, et al. 2026 "Landscape and opportunities in Artificial Intelligence for Biosciences in Latin America"](https://doi.org/10.5281/zenodo.20633576)